 - Standard Deduction? - Under the US Tax Law, a fixed amount allowed by the IRS to be deducted from gross income for the purpose of Income tax is called Standard Deduction.

-- Tax Exemptions? - What are Tax Exemptions?
-Tax Exemptions are a form of deduction that IRS allows to every taxpayer in the federal income tax.
+- Tax Exemptions? - Tax Exemptions are a form of deduction that IRS allows to every taxpayer in the federal income tax.
 These tax exemptions reduce your taxable income similar to the allowable deductions.
-Taxpayer often either don’t pay attention to these tax exemptions and tend to pay higher taxes.
-Knowing these exemptions will help […]
+Taxpayer often either don't pay attention to these tax exemptions and tend to pay higher taxes.
+Knowing these exemptions will help you reduce your tax liability.

 - Withholding Tax? - Withholding Tax is the amount of income taxes deducted from your paycheck by your employer and directly paid to the government on your behalf.
 Withholding taxes is a way to collect tax at the source of income instead collecting income tax later.